 The future position regarding Union citizens travelling to the UK and British nationals to the EU after the end of the transition period is much more unclear.
 The Political Declaration, although not legally binding, makes it clear that the UK has decided free movement will end.
 In this respect, apart from visa free travel for short term visits, it leaves the question of what will be put in its place completely open.
 However, it does state that the new system will be based upon the principle of “non-discrimination between the Union’s Member States and reciprocity”, and that special arrangements for research, study, training and youth exchanges should be considered along with temporary entry for business purposes

-Under the terms of the Agreement, nothing will change from an employment law perspective on 31 October 2019.
+Under the terms of the Agreement, nothing will change from an employment law perspective until at least 31 December 2020.
 EU employment laws will continue to apply to the UK, in the same way as they do at present, until the end of the transition period.
 This includes any new laws introduced and any new judgments of the European Court of Justice which are handed down during the transition period.

 Once the transition period has ended, there is scope in theory for the UK government to amend our domestic laws in order to remove some of the protections that derive from EU employment law.
 However, we are unlikely to see any major changes in the short to medium term.
 The government’s message in relation to workers’ rights to date has been that it is firmly committed to protecting workers’ rights after Brexit, and will seek opportunities to enhance (rather than reduce) those rights where appropriate.
 Furthermore, it is clear from the Political Declaration that the parties envisage the final Brexit deal containing some form of continuing commitment to shared employment standards, as well as a commitment to the European Convention of Human Rights and a high level of data protection.